What Car Insurance Is Required in Maryland?

 Liability coverage doesn't cover your own injuries or vehicle damage after a Maryland car accident.
 You'll need additional coverage for that if you're involved in a car accident and no one else's coverage applies to your losses.
 For example, collision coverage can help pay to repair or replace your damaged vehicle after a car accident, regardless of who caused the crash.
 Collision coverage is optional in Maryland, but your car loan lender may require you to have it.

-Your liability coverage will cover anyone named on the policy, most household members, and "permissive users."
-Permissive users are people who have permission to drive your car.
-Your liability insurance will also likely cover you if you get into an accident in a rental car.
+Your liability coverage will cover an accident caused by most people who are driving the insured car, including anyone named on the policy, family and household members, and anyone else who has permission to drive your car.
+Your liability insurance will also likely cover you if you cause an accident in a rental car.

-Maryland's minimum requirements for uninsured motorist coverage are identical to the state's liability requirements:
+Maryland's minimum requirements for uninsured motorist coverage are usually identical to the state's liability requirements:

 • $30,000 for bodily injury or death for one person